Introduction to StatisticsReading time: 6 mins.

-Consider the experiment in which we randomly pick cards from a set of 10 cards labelled with a number than can either be 0, 1 or 2.
-In statistics these 10 cards form what we call a population.
-Population generally refers to the entire collection of things (in our example the 10 cards) from which we may collect data.
+Consider the experiment in which we randomly pick cards from a set of 10 cards labeled with a number that can either be 0, 1, or 2.
+In statistics, these 10 cards form what we call a population.
+The population generally refers to the entire collection of things (in our example the 10 cards) from which we may collect data.
 Let's say that each time we pick a card we put it back in the set so that we always draw a card from a complete set of 10 cards (something which in statistics, is called drawing with replacement).
-Because the process of picking up a card is "random", we can't predict what that number will be ahead of time but we know it will either be 0, 1 or 2.
+Because the process of picking up a card is "random", we can't predict what that number will be ahead of time but we know it will either be 0, 1, or 2.
 Let's also consider that we don't know anything about the probability distribution corresponding to that experiment.
-In other words, we don't know how many cards in the set of 10 cards have the number 0, 1 or 2.
-To summarize we don't know anything about the random variable produced by this experiment beside the fact that it returns numbers between 0 and 2, and we don't know anything about the probability distribution of these numbers, thus we can't use probability calculations to estimate the chances to pick up a 0 or a 2.
+In other words, we don't know how many cards in the set of 10 cards have the number 0, 1, or 2.
+To summarize we don't know anything about the random variable produced by this experiment besides the fact that it returns numbers between 0 and 2, and we don't know anything about the probability distribution of these numbers, thus we can't use probability calculations to estimate the chances to pick up a 0 or a 2.
 But can we guess?
 The answer is yes, and this is precisely the goal of statistics.

 The goal of statistics is to provide information on random variables and probability distributions we don't know anything about in the first place.
 How?
 By the mean of collecting data about a property of a population such as the height of the adult population of a given country for instance.
-Why would we do this in first place anyway?
-Generally because the population is way too large (even some times infinite) to measure this property using every single element in the population.
+Why would we do this in the first place anyway?
+Generally, because the population is way too large (even sometimes infinite) to measure this property using every single element in the population.
 Note that in statistics, the property of the population we are interested in is called a parameter.
-Height, weight, hair color, income, number of children can all be considered as parameters of our Bahamian population.
+Height, weight, hair color, income, and the number of children can all be considered as parameters of our Bahamian population.

-This introduction is far from giving you a complete view on statistics.
-Lets just say for now that it gives you the main idea which is that statistics is used when we want to get some information on a parameter of a population which we ignore everything about in the first place.
-In this chapter we will introduce you to the concept of expected value, variance and standard deviation but in the following chapters, we will introduce you to another very important concepts of statistical theory notably the concept of sample, estimator and sampling distribution which are very useful in 3D rendering (and important to understand the Monte Carlo method).
+This introduction is far from giving you a complete view of statistics.
+Let's just say for now that it gives you the main idea which is that statistics is used when we want to get some information on a parameter of a population that we ignore everything about in the first place.
+In this chapter we will introduce you to the concept of expected value, variance, and standard deviation but in the following chapters, we will introduce you to other very important concepts of statistical theory notably the concept of sample, estimator and sampling distribution which is very useful in 3D rendering (and important to understand the Monte Carlo method).
 So keep reading!